-It is my pleasure to submit the proposed 2018-2019 Budget to the City of Scappoose Budget Committee.
-This year's budget targets City resources to meet priority City Council goals and maintain the high quality of City services that are vital to sustaining a healthy and vibrant community.
-We are making great progress on many fronts in Scappoose and a big part of our success is due to the fact that the City Council has clearly defined their vision, goals and objectives for the City.
-All of our goals are combined with action plans to assure that projects move forward.
-The Council's goals were created after gaining citizen input at the Annual Town Meeting along with input from our Boards and Committees.
+It is my pleasure to submit the proposed 2019-2020 Budget for the City of Scappoose for your consideration.
+This year's budget targets City resources towards a continuation of high quality, essential city services vital to sustaining a healthy and vibrant community.
+Additionally, this budget includes the allocation of funds necessary to fulfil priority goals established by the City Council.
+On March 4, 2019, the City Council adopted eight primary goals and sixty-two objectives.
+Each of these goals and objectives are focused on addressing various issues that City Council believes are important and if addressed, would make Scappoose a better place to live.
+All of Council's goals are accompanied by action plans, prepared by City Staff, to assure that projects move forward and are eventually completed.
+These goals were created after gaining citizen input at the Annual Town Meeting along with input from all of our Boards and Committees.
 They truly are aligned with the needs of the community.
-We have found that a number of the goals will take more than one year to accomplish, but, with patience and focus, we continue to make progress.
-Change seems to be evident in all corners of our City and under the leadership of the City Council, the Mayor and staff, we continue to make important progress in our efforts to make Scappoose a great place to live, both today and in the future.
+We have found that a number of goals take more than one year to accomplish, but, with patience, discipline and focus, we eventually accomplish them.
+Rapid change and growth have encompassed our city and has required that the City place extra focus on preparing for our future.
+With the leadership of the City Council, we will continue to carefully devote City resources to make important investments that assure that we maintain and enhance Scappoose as a great place to live, both today and in the future.